Oregon, once a virus success story, struggles with surge

 Some 1,500 guard troops have been dispatched to hospitals around the state by Gov. Kate Brown, who warned of the “seriousness of this crisis for all Oregonians, especially those needing emergency and intensive care.”

-On Friday, only 39 adult ICU beds were available statewide.
-More than 90% of Oregon's adult hospital and ICU beds are full.
+Oregon keeps breaking records for the number of hospitalized COVID-19 patients, reaching 937 on Monday.
+That's a 50% increase over last year's record, when vaccines were not yet available.
+More than 90% of Oregon's adult hospital and ICU beds are currently full.

-Lisa, a nurse in Salem Hospital’s ICU, told a small group of visiting journalists Friday that she is both frustrated and sad to see a record number of COVID-19 patients.
-She spoke on the condition that her last name not be used, because the pandemic — and how to fight it — has become highly politicized.
+Lisa, a nurse in Salem Hospital’s ICU, told a small group of visiting journalists Friday that she is both frustrated and sad to see a record number of COVID-19 patients, even though vaccines are widely available.
+She spoke on the condition that her last name not be used, because the pandemic and how to fight it have become highly politicized.

 “We’ve been dealing with the second wave when we thought — I guess we hoped — it wouldn't come.
 And it’s come.
 And it’s harder and worse, way worse, than before," she said.
 Hours earlier, a COVID-19 patient died in the ICU.